open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-nation.md

 ![Clicking on "Communities"](images/vi-nation-communities.png "Community Manage Page in ole site")

-Finally you should see a list of communities and the option to generate a report of community you created.
+Finally you should see a report of communities.

 ![Generate Report](images/vi-nation-report.png "Communities Requests Page in ole site")